OpenAstronomy/openastronomy.github.io/_projects/README.md

 All you need now is to put it in a plain text file following the [template file](./_template.md) (you may click in raw to see how it looks).

-The file is composed in two parts (separated by a `---`), the top is like a yaml file, the bottom is in markdown format.
+The file is composed in two parts (separated by a `---`).
 Change the text in the template keeping special care of the structure of the yaml file and the headings on the markdown part (_e.g._, the top level starts with a 4 level title: `####`).

-## How do I do so it appears online?
+## What do I do so it appears online?

 Are you familiar with git/github?
-If you are not contact us and share the above file with us, we will take care to put it in place.
+If you are not [contact us](openastronomy.organization@gmail.com) and send the above file, we will take care to put it in place.
-If, in the other hand, you are feel confident with github: go ahead, fork this repository, create a subdirectory for your sub-organisation (if that doesn't exist yet) under the year of the GSOC edition you want to put your idea in and add your previously created file there.
+If, in the other hand, you are feel confident with github: go ahead, fork this repository, find the subdirectory for your sub-organisation and the year of the project (for example, if you are submitting an astropy project, go to `/_projects/2017/astropy`).
+If your organization does not exist, create it following the form of one of the other sub-organizations.
 Create a pull-request and that's it!